SMerrony/dgemua/STATUS.md

 *  File 1 - PCOPY - Loops with 'Fatal disk error' even though disk is not being accessed - same as mvemg - 2nd May 2021

 ## Virtual (AOS/VS) Emulator - vsemua

+* Last status update: 13th May 2021

+The following 32-bit sample programs copied from a physical machine are working...
+* HW.PR - Hello, World!
+(13 May 2021)
+* HW2.PR - Hello, World! using CLI return message (13 May 2021)
+* LOOPS1.PR - Basic looping constructs (13 May 2021)